aws-samples/aws-rosettafold/README.md

 ## Costs
 This workload costs approximately $270 per month to maintain, plus another $2.10 per job.

+## Licensing
+Software, data, or weights belonging to the Rosetta-DL package ("Software") have been developed by the contributing researchers and institutions of the Rosetta Commons ("Developers") and made available through the University of Washington ("UW") for internal, non-profit, non-commercial research use.
+For more information about the Rosetta Commons, please see www.rosettacommons.org.
+The full non-commercial license agreement is available [here](https://files.ipd.uw.edu/pub/RoseTTAFold/Rosetta-DL_LICENSE.txt).

 ## Links
 - [University of Washington Institute for Protein Design](https://www.ipd.uw.edu/2021/07/rosettafold-accurate-protein-structure-prediction-accessible-to-all/)